 We are deeply committed to helping our students develop and celebrate their voices in our community and beyond and we are driven by a sense of justice in this work as we seek to understand and counter the historic and current-day patterns of oppression.

-For more information, contact Toni Williamson, Director of Diversity and Inclusion.
+For more information, contact Mikael Yisrael, Director of Diversity and Inclusion.

 The following principles inform our daily practice: